Createdd/Writing/2018/articles/Reflect2018.md

 ### Sleep

 Clearing the mind and body through ice showers has proven to be the most efficient thing for me to sleep well.
 As I am a person who has constantly new ideas and things to done I always found it hard to go to sleep and just relax.
-Having an ice shock before the bed helps to clear the mind thouroughly.
+Having an ice shock before the bed helps to clear the mind thoroughly.
 It is like a reminder that you are human.
 Thoughts and worries are closed down.
-Simply because you cannot think when being in cold water.
+Simply because you cannot think when being exposed to cold water.
 You can only feel, and that is why it helps.
-Closing the mind helps to go to meditation mode, which prepares you for relaxation, which is ultimately responsible for going to sleep.
+Closing the mind helps to go to meditation mode, which prepares you for relaxation, which is ultimately necessary for going to sleep well.

 I also want to mention the importance of sleep here.
 This year I tried consistently to get at least 7 hours of sleep.
 I realized that this is absolutely necessary to get the best out of yourself.
 It is better to lose 2 hours of work because of sleep than trying to get more done in a sleepy mode.
 As I operate my life in a way that always demands a clear and sharp mind, I cannot compromise on this issue.